Introduction

 Required documentation

-Applicants with Norwegian citizenship: See requirements on the Norwegian course page
+Applicants with Norwegian citizenship: See requirements on the Norwegian course page.

-- Bachelor's degree certificate/diploma (all pages)
+- Bachelor's degree certificate/diploma (copy of official certificates, all pages)

 - Transcript of records including a description of the grading scale used